bobbylcraig/bobbylcraig.github.io/_posts/2022-12-19-on-clever-code.md

 ## The Economics of Code Maintenance

 Every line of code is a liability on your balance sheet.
-Industry research bears this out: studies have shown that developers spend 70% of their time reading and understanding existing code but only 5% of their time editing it[^1].
-The more clever and intricate your code, the steeper this cost becomes.
+Most of a developer's week goes to reading, searching, and re-learning code that already exists—not to typing new lines.
+The more clever and intricate your code, the steeper that tax becomes.

-Consider a real-world example from the world of finance.
-In 1987, a software bug in the Vancouver Stock Exchange's trading system triggered a market crash.
-The bug, a result of a "clever" but poorly tested optimization, caused the system to miscalculate stock prices, leading to a cascade of sell orders and ultimately shutting down trading[^2].
+Real systems have plenty of cautionary tales: shortcuts that looked brilliant in a benchmark and then mispriced trades, mangled billing, or corrupted customer data once reality got involved.
+The details vary by story; the pattern doesn't.

 ## The Cognitive Load Problem

-Clever code creates what cognitive scientists call "extraneous cognitive load"—mental effort that doesn't contribute to understanding the underlying problem[^3].
+Dense code piles extra mental work on the next reader—work that doesn't help them understand the actual problem (there's a whole conversation about [cognitive load in programming](https://rpeszek.github.io/posts/2022-08-30-code-cognitiveload.html), if you want the longer version).
 When you write:

 ```python
 result = {x['id']: x for x in data if any(k in x['tags'] for k in filters)}